asantini29/pysco/README.md

 # pysco: PYthon ShortCuts & Others

----

-`pysco` is a Python module that contains some plotting routines I normally use and other useful snippets.
+`pysco` is a Python module that contains some plotting routines I usually use and other useful snippets.

----

 ## Installing:
 1. Clone the repository: